-More information: See our mattress off gassing research.
+More information: See our memory foam mattress off gassing research.

 About 10-14% of Tempur-Pedic owners, especially owners of high density models (Rhapsody, Allura, Grand), report that their bed absorbs and retains their body heat resulting in an unnaturally warm sleeping surface.
 No other mattress included in our research has a higher percentage of owners complaining about heat being trapped than Tempur-Pedic.
 Woman report more heat problems with their Tempur-Pedic than men by at least a 2-1 ratio.

 Rhapsody Breeze and Cloud Supreme / Luxe Breeze are designed to sleep cool, but based on limited owner experience data they tend to sleep nearly as warm as the regular, non-Breeze models.